 Spring elections are held in the months of March or April for Student Body President and Vice President as well as 30 Student Senators.
 Fall elections are only open for freshman and transfer students who campaign for 10 open Student Senator positions.
 If at any point our total number of Senators drops below 40 between Fall and spring election cycles, there is an appointment process for new Student Senators.

-If you are interested in joining or learning more, please contact us at email@example.com.
+If you are interested in joining or learning more, please contact Speaker Colin McAulay at email@example.com and Speaker Pro-Tempore Aarush Jambunathan at firstname.lastname@example.org.

 The Elections and Disputes Commission

 The Elections and Disputes Commission (EDC) are tasked with hosting the fall and spring election process, resolving disputes between branches or candidates, and upholding our governing documents.
 EDC commissioners are appointed to “lifetime” terms (until graduation).
-If you are interested in joining learning more, please contact us at firstname.lastname@example.org.
+If you are interested in joining learning more, please contact the EDC at email@example.com.